KerviRamos/OOP/README.md

 ### Python - Code Execution

-The "Python Interpreter and runtime environment" work together to reads and processes code in the following stages
+The "Python Interpreter and runtime environment" work together to read and process code in the following steps

 1. Source Code - Python code resides in a .py file or in the python interpreter.
-2. Lexical Analysis -
+2. Lexical Analysis
-3. Parsing -
+3. Parsing
-4. Creating the Abstract Syntax Tree -
+4. Creating the Abstract Syntax Tree
 5. Compilation to Bytecode - The bytecode is stored in .pyc files.
 6. Execution by the Python Virtual Machine (PVM) - The bytecode is executed by the PVM.
 The PVM is responsible for interpreting and executing the code.
     1. Dymanic Typing and Memory Management